awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ### What are Insights events?<a name="cloudtrail-concepts-insights-events"></a>

-CloudTrail Insights events capture unusual API call rate or error rate activity in your AWS account\.
+CloudTrail Insights events capture unusual API call rate or error rate activity in your AWS account by analyzing CloudTrail management activity\.
 If you have Insights events enabled, and CloudTrail detects unusual activity, Insights events are logged to a different folder or prefix in the destination S3 bucket for your trail\.
 You can also see the type of insight and the incident time period when you view Insights events on the CloudTrail console\.
 Insights events provide relevant information, such as the associated API, error code, incident time, and statistics, that help you understand and act on unusual activity\.
 Unlike other types of events captured in a CloudTrail trail, Insights events are logged only when CloudTrail detects changes in your account's API usage or error rate logging that differ significantly from the account's typical usage patterns\.
 Examples of activity that might generate Insights events include:
 + Your account typically logs no more than 20 Amazon S3 `deleteBucket` API calls per minute, but your account starts to log an average of 100 `deleteBucket` API calls per minute\.
 An Insights event is logged at the start of the unusual activity, and another Insights event is logged to mark the end of the unusual activity\.
 + Your account typically logs 20 calls per minute to the Amazon EC2 `AuthorizeSecurityGroupIngress` API, but your account starts to log zero calls to `AuthorizeSecurityGroupIngress`\.
 An Insights event is logged at the start of the unusual activity, and ten minutes later, when the unusual activity ends, another Insights event is logged to mark the end of the unusual activity\.
 + Your account typically logs less than one `AccessDeniedException` error in a seven\-day period on the AWS Identity and Access Management API, `DeleteInstanceProfile`\.
 Your account starts to log an average of 12 `AccessDeniedException` errors per minute on the `DeleteInstanceProfile` API call\.
 An Insights event is logged at the start of the unusual error rate activity, and another Insights event is logged to mark the end of the unusual activity\.

 These examples are provided for illustration purposes only\.
 Your results may vary depending on your use case\.

 Insights events are disabled by default when you create a trail\.
-To record CloudTrail Insights events, you must explicitly enable Insights event collection on a new or existing trail\.
+To log CloudTrail Insights events, you must explicitly enable Insights event collection on a new or existing trail, and the trail must log CloudTrail management events\.
 For more information, see [Creating a trail](cloudtrail-create-a-trail-using-the-console-first-time.md) and [Logging Insights events for trails](logging-insights-events-with-cloudtrail.md)\.

 Additional charges apply for logging CloudTrail Insights events\.
 For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.